 But she just could not believe when she came to know that my husband is a vegan.
 Forget about fish or chicken, he doesn’t touch any milk products.
 That was too much for granny to digest.
 So as expected, she came up with a googly, “First you marry somebody from a far land.
 Then he doesn’t even eat fish or chicken What kind of a son-in-law is he?”
 But I just couldn’t control my laughter when she took me to one corner of the room and came up with this sixer in Chris Gayle style, “But tell me is he a kanjoos (miser) who wants to save money by not spending on chicken/fish/milk?”

 Notwithstanding my husband’s aversion for animal products, she took an instant liking for him and every time he went to the backyard of the house to have a view of the river, she sent somebody to keep an eye on his safety.
 Even as she supervised my husband’s special vegan lunches and dinners, she told me, “Don’t force him to change his eating habits.
 That’s his way of life.
 And you also don’t change your eating habits and continue to enjoy all the fish and mutton curry you have grown up eating.”
-And then she added, “Problems in a marriage start when you expect the partner to change for you and when you change your own self for your partner without wanting to do so.
+And then she added, “Problems in a marriage starts when you expect the partner to change for you and when you change your own self for your partner without wanting to do so.
 Have your own sense of pleasure and enjoy life’s pleasures as you want.
 Let him do so also.”

 That was my important lesson in giving space in relationships and retaining your individuality.
 I have always followed her golden words of wisdom so far as my husband’s vegan diets are concerned.
-After 18 years of my married life with a vegan, I still love my share of gosht biryani and at the same time I enjoy cooking rajma chawal for my hubby on Sundays.
+After 18 years of my married life with a vegan, I still love my share of gosht biryani and at the same time, I enjoy cooking rajma chawal for my hubby on Sundays.
 And now 12 years after her death, sometimes I think, granny could have been a good marriage counsellor and probably earned a lot of money too.